Metacognition: In rats

-In experiment 2, some “no-sample” trials were added in the memory test in which no odor was provided before the test.
-They hypothesized that rats would decline more often when there was no sample odor presented compared with odor presented if rats could internally assess the memory strength.
-Alternatively, if the decline option was motivated by external environmental cues, the rats would be less likely to decline the test because no available external cues were presented.
+In Experiment 2, some "no-sample" trials were added in the memory test in which no odor was provided before the test.
+They hypothesized that rats would decline more often when no sample odor was presented than when an odor was presented, if rats could internally assess the memory strength.
+Alternatively, if the decline option were motivated by external environmental cues, the rats would be less likely to decline the test because no available external cues were presented.
 The results showed that rats were more likely to decline the test in no-sample trials relative to normal sample trials, supporting the notion that rats can track their internal memory strength.

-To rule out other potential possibilities, they also manipulated memory strength by providing the sampled odor twice and varying the retention interval between the learning and the test.
+To rule out other possibilities, they also manipulated memory strength by presenting the sampled odor twice and varying the retention interval between learning and testing.
 Templer and colleagues (2017) found rats were less likely to decline the test if they had been exposed to the sample twice, suggesting that their memory strength for these samples was increased.
-Longer delayed sample test was more often declined than short delayed test because their memory was better after the short delay.
-Overall, their series of studies demonstrated that rats could distinguish between remembering and forgetting and rule out the possibilities that decline use was modulated by the external cues such as environmental cue associations.
+The longer-delayed sample test was more often declined than the short-delayed test because their memory was better after the short delay.
+Overall, their series of studies demonstrated that rats could distinguish between remembering and forgetting and rule out the possibilities that decline in use was modulated by the external cues, such as environmental cue associations.